ixiaopan/blog/content/post/linear-regression-01.md

 ---
 title: "Linear Regression 01"
 date: "2021-04-14"
 description: "There are two main tasks in machine learning: regression and classification.
-Today we will talk about regression, more specifically, linear regression.
-Linear regression is simple and easy to understand and possibly the first algorithm that most of people learn in the world of machine learning."
+Today we will talk about regression, more specifically, linear regression. "
 # tags: []
 categories: [
     "Machine Learning",